-Fungicide Fingerprinting, developed by FAR Australia, launched in 2021 and is the first coordinated and independent fungicide evaluation network in Australia.
-This initiative aims to generate an independent evaluation of existing and newly developed fungicides to help growers and advisers make better decisions when managing disease and fungicide use by being:
+Fungicide Fingerprinting, developed by FAR Australia, was launched in 2021 and is the first coordinated and independent fungicide evaluation network in Australia.
+This initiative aims to generate an independent evaluation of existing and newly developed fungicide strategies to help growers and advisers make better decisions when managing disease.
+It is:

-- independent

-- accurate

-- consistent in the approach to protocols

-- within the label stipulations and AFREN compliant framework
+- independent - accurate - consistent in the approach to disease assessment - within the label stipulations and AFREN compliant control framework